 [00:10:45] [BUILD-NORMAL] [Gets out base plate.
 Adds long beam to side of base plate.]
 [There was no discernable planning phase here though he did seem to have a plan.]

-In summary, the combination of the talk-aloud protocol and observation of the building did provide enough information to do a consistent coding.
+In summary, the combination of the think-aloud protocol and observation of the building did provide enough information to do a consistent coding.
 However, it is not perfect and slightly different interpretations of the verbal and physical activity are certainly possible.

 Also worth noting was the fact that second grade students made different designs when they did not have teacher specified requirements.
 For example, many first and second grade students do not use the computer to animate their designs.
 In general, students make different choices in clinical setting than classroom setting.
 This is likely due to a lack of internalization and comfort with the technology at that particular point in time.